mejia-dev/currency-exchanger/README.md

 ## Description

 This project utilizes the Exchangerate-API from exchangerate-api.com to get currency conversions.

+Features:
+* Allows users to convert currency between all available currency types.
+* Allows users to convert currency both to and from U.S. dollars.

 The project must be self-assembled following the steps below.

 ## Setup/Installation Requirements